HOA Technical Notes - Decoding

 Reference Decoders

 These decoders are represented as matrices.
 To apply them, take the relevant components from each sample frame of your B-Format and multiply them by the matrix to produce the corresponding sample frame to feed to the speakers.
-Except for the mono and hexagon decoders, these are based on the decoders provided by Csound's bformdec1 opcode at the time of writing (2011-05-12), any errors being our own.
+Except for the mono and hexagon decoders, these are based on the decoders provided by Csound's bformdec1 opcode, converted to SN3D.
+[Up-to-date as of 2017-01-05, any errors being our own.]

 Mono

-The W channels provides an omnidirectional response, so this this can be used directly to provide a good mono output.
+The first B-Format channel provides an omnidirectional response, so this this can be used directly to provide a good mono output.

 First Order Quad